SciML/Catalyst.jl/docs/src/catalyst_functionality/network_analysis.md

 ``\mathbb{R}^M`` with strictly positive components.

-With these definitions we can now see how knowing the deficiency and weak reversibility of the network can tell us about its steady-state behavior.
+With these definitions we can now see how knowing the deficiency and weak reversibility of the network can tell us about its steady state behavior.
 Consider the previous example, which we know is weakly reversible.
 Its deficiency is
 ```@example s1